cozymantis/pose-generator-comfyui-node/README.md

 # Cozy Pose Generator

-Generate OpenPose poses in ComfyUI with ease.
+Generate OpenPose poses and build character reference sheets in ComfyUI with ease.
 Made with 💚 by the CozyMantis squad.

 ## Installation